patrickmmartin/winampremote/README.md

  * playlist import / management with our friends drag and drop
  * automated discovery of servers on the network
  * and much, much, more ...

+## Security
  The final blow was the Windows XP Service Pack which locked down security for unauthenticated RPC endpoints.

+## Plan

  The game plan is to restore a working version for now, with my version of c++Builder5.
  Given it's been so long since the old version worked, backwards compatbility is not going to be an issue.